SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 Cisco Systems has 70,000 employees today, and its stock price has hovered between $15 and $30 for the last 16 years.
 When WhatsApp was acquired by Facebook for $19 billion in February 2014, it had 55 employees.

-Evidently, head count alone says little about a company's quality.
+Evidently, headcount alone says little about a company's quality.
 But the number of employees, combined with the most recent valuation of the company, can give you a good idea for how much money you stand to make if you join.

 Here's the heuristic.
 Stocks generally vest over four years, and if you stay the four years, you'll ownership of the company will amount to the following:
 $$